The Way of the Intercepting Fist

 The Closed Door Group

 Bruce Lee had a closed door group of Ed Parker students during this birth of Jeet Kune Do.
 Of this group only Dan Inosanto and Steve Golden are left.
 I don’t know if Steve is still teaching, and if he is, I would guess it would be at a limited number.
 From what I can gather this group was already accomplished martial artists.
-I have heard that Bruce had something special in mind for them.
-Probably good stunt men for the movies.

 Who’s Jeet Kune Do?